Project-YXKJ/SilverStarSCS.Docs/source/function/motor.rst

 Holding force of the motor
 ==========================

-Enable this function by set :option:`A 54` to 1.
+Enable this function by set :option:`A54` to 1.

 This function prevents unwanted wandering of the needle when machine has stopped.
 The effect can be checked by turning the hand wheel.

-The maximum time the holding force can keep takes effect is determined by parameter :option:`A 66`.
+The maximum time the holding force can keep takes effect is determined by parameter :option:`A66` :

+Equal to 0
-- If :option:`A 66` equal to 0, it take effect always when stopped.
+   Holding force take effect always when stopped.

-- If :option:`A 66` is not equal to 0, effective time is the value set by :option:`A 66`.
+Not equal to 0
+   holding force only take effect for a certain period of time when stop, and then the motor is released.
+   At this time, the parameter value represents the effective time.

 Quick reference
 ===============